petros-d/docs/docs/ci-cd.md

 ## CI/CD Templates

 The following section provides basic templates for configuring individual CI pipelines using popular CI/CD tools.
-Each template can be implemented as-is to produce a simple CI/CD pipeline, but they can also be reconfigured to manage any number of branches or Deployments based on your needs.
+Each template can be implemented as-is to produce a simple CI/CD pipeline, but we recommend reconfiguring the templates to work with your own directory structures, workflows, and best practices.
 More templates are coming soon.

 ### GitHub Actions